ESSAY I

 An investment is often presented as an “opportunity.”
 But what appears to be an opportunity is in fact a trade: someone else is taking the opposite side, selling that exact instrument.
 That exchange places you in direct competition with another participant who may have more information, more experience, or more resources.

-As a result, a disproportionate amount of time and effort is devoted to the labour competition, and relatively little to the capital competition.
+The consequence is that a disproportionate amount of time and effort is devoted to the labour competition, and relatively little to the capital competition.
 It is like flying a plane with two engines but using only one.

 Once you recognise that you are in the capital game, your perspective changes.
 This awareness shapes what you see, what you ask, and what you decide.
 It is the starting point for everything else.
 It is where strategy begins.